THE HISTORY OF KARATE

 In November 1992, Robin Whale and a group of like-minded karate black belts resigned from Bujinkai Karate and founded the Sandokai Karate Association.

-Despite competition from variant "arts" such as kick boxing, MMA (Mixed Martial Arts), XMA (Extreme Martial Arts) and Sport/ Freestyle Karate systems, Traditional Karate continues to go from strength to strength, and will be an Olympic Sport in 2020.
+Despite competition from variant "arts" such as kick boxing, MMA (Mixed Martial Arts), XMA (Extreme Martial Arts) and Sport/ Freestyle Karate systems, Traditional Karate continues to go from strength to strength, and was an Olympic Sport in 2020.